 - Stomach cramps and acid reflux

-With anorexia, your loved one has problems concentrating, feels dizzy, faints, and can suffer sleep problems, as well.
-Their dental health also suffers, along with their skin, nail, and hair quality.
+With anorexia, your loved one has problems concentrating, feels dizzy, faints, and can suffer sleep problems.
+Their dental health and skin, nail, and hair quality also suffer.
 Many people with disordered eating experience thinning hair on their heads, yet the growth of fine hair all over their bodies.
-Their muscles feel weak, their skin yellows, and their extremities feel cold to the touch.
+Their muscles feel weak, their skin yellows, and their extremities feel cold.

 Important therapies and programs for anorexia include: